LibreCAD/docs/getstart/configure.rst

     - Translations: Language files for the GUI and / or command languages.
     - Hatch Patterns, Fonts, Parts Libraries: user created or obtained from other sources such as the Parts Library wiki
     - Template: load the user-defined template drawing when starting the application
-    - Variable File: load a user-defined variable file when starting the application (see :ref:`Command Line <commandline>` for details on using command / variables files.)
+    - Variable File: load a user-defined variable file when starting the application (see the :ref:`Command Line <commandline>` guide for details on using commands / variables files.)

 Defaults